43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

-Lavigne contributes her expertise to multiple studies designed to address the interests and priorities of the research alliances of the REL Northeast & Islands.
-In 2014, she has served as the project lead for a state education agency website scan focused on the use of feedback surveys in educator/leader evaluation systems and an analysis of cost-effectiveness for school districts in the Northeast.
-In 2015, she is leading a study on behalf of the REL Northeast & Islands Governing Board that examines principals’ tasks, responsibilities, and professional development activities and investigates how patterns of principals’ time spent may be related to school characteristics.
+Lavigne also contributes her expertise to multiple studies designed to address the interests and priorities of the research alliances of the REL Northeast & Islands and REL Midwest.
+In 2016, she led a study on behalf of the REL Northeast & Islands Governing Board that examined principals’ tasks, responsibilities, and professional development activities and investigates how patterns of principals’ time spent may be related to school characteristics.
+This study resulted in the publication of Principals’ Time, Tasks, and Professional Development: An Analysis of Schools and Staffing Survey Data.

 Prior to joining EDC, Lavigne served as the Director of Education at WGBY Public Television in Springfield, Massachusetts, where her responsibilities included the oversight of preK–16 initiatives focused on early childhood education, professional development, and classroom technology integration.
 During her time at the University of Massachusetts Amherst, she served as a statistics and research methodology consultant for the Center for Research on Families, where she supported faculty and graduate students in their processes of research design, statistical analyses, and interpretation of results.